Citation databases and tools for analyses

 Tools for citation and network analyses available in the citation databases in Web of Science:

 Scopus is a very large database with coverage in science, medicine, technology, social sciences, arts and humatities.
 Number of citations for each publication in a hitlist is shown in the right hand margin, very similar to how it is shown in the citation databases of Web of Science.
 The content in Scopus and Web of Science is overlapping but not completely.
 This is one of the reasons that bibliometric analyses will not yield exactly the same results in the two databases.

 Google Scholar contains information about references and citations.
 Google Scholar is a search engine, and not a structured reference database as Scopus or Clarivate Analytics citation databases.
 It indexes scientific information from a large number of sources.
 In addition to scientifically reviewed articles it retrieves references from books, theses, conference materials and more.
 The result of a search is often very big, and sorted in relevance order according to the criteria of Google Scholar.
 Search results should always be carefully reviewed before use in a citation analysis, but even more so for Google Scholar data.

 You can create an account in Google Scholar Citations where you can gather your own publications and other work and se some analyses.

 For analysis and visualization of networks and collaborations between researchers, institutions and countries there is freely available software to download from the Internet, for example:

-SCImago Journal & Country Rank is a portal with indicators for journals, countries and research areas, calculated from data from Scopus.
-It also provides possibilities to visualize co-citation networkds.
+SCImago Journal & Country Rank is a portal with indicators for journals, countries and research areas, calculated based on data from Scopus.
+It also provides possibilities to visualize co-citation networks.